filippo-ferrando/howToFlashARaspberry/README.md

 ## Create ssh folder in boot partition

-We have to activate ssh from the first boot because we want to use the Pi in headless mode (without keyboard and monitor).
+We have to activate ssh at the first boot because we want to use the Pi in headless mode (without keyboard and monitor).

 To do that mount the sd card just flashed in your pc and open the **boot**